 Covers all subjects, especially humanities and the social sciences, pertaining to East, Southeast, and South Asia published worldwide from 1971 to the present.
 The most important 100+ periodicals in Asian Studies identified by BAS staff are indexed immediately, but the total number of indexed journals is many times that amount.

-A resource bringing together six major reference works for the study of the ancient world and its reception in later centuries.
-Includes comprehensive lists of rulers and dynasties as well as biographies of scholars throughout the ages.
+The resource brings together major reference works for the study of the ancient world and its reception in later centuries, including comprehensive lists of rulers and dynasties as well as biographies of scholars throughout the age.
+The reference works include:

 Access to some of the core printed primary and secondary sources for the medieval and modern history of the British Isles.
 Source documents include Journals of the Houses of Commons and Lords, guides and calendars, gazetteers and dictionaries, and maps.